 All the main pre-Columbian cultures are represented – further highlights include Aztec obsidian masks from Mexico, Inca stone sculptures and funeral offerings from Peru, and finely-modelled, comical and sometimes highly-sexual figurines from the Chibcha culture of Colombia.
 There are also exhibits from the Spanish colonial period, such as the 'Entry of the Viceroy Morcillo into Potosí' (1716) by the early Bolivian painter Melchor Pérez Holguín, a series of paintings showing in obsessive detail the range of racial mixes possible in colonial Mexico, and a collection of gold and other objects from the galleons 'Nuestra Señora de Atocha' and 'Santa Margarita', sunk off Florida in the 18th century and only recovered in 1988.

 The collection is arranged not by countries and cultures, but thematically, so that rooms are dedicated to topics such as 'the family', 'communication' and so on, with artefacts from every period and country alongside each other.
 Without some knowledge of the many pre-Columbian cultures this can be confusing and uninformative.
-Frustrating, then, but it's still a superb, intriguing collection, and temporary shows are usually interesting.
+Frustrating, in that case, but it's still a superb, intriguing collection, and temporary shows and activities are usually interesting.